alpenlabs/verifiable-garbling/README.md

     RUST_LOG=info bento_cli -s -c 4096
     ```

-11. If the test was sucessful you can run generate the SNARK proof by running
+11. If the test was successful you can run generate the SNARK proof by running

     ```bash
     RUST_LOG=info bento_cli -f ELF_file -i input.bin -s -o path_to_output